Erinch Sahan, Doughnut Economics Action Lab

 The theory calls for a new way of business that better serves our communities within the planet’s boundaries, rather than the endless pursuit of profit.

 Erinch leads Doughnut Economics Action Lab’s (DEAL) work on business and enterprise.
-For over 10 years, he has focused on the transformation of the business world to make it regenerative and distributive by design – exploring governance and ownership models that embed social and ecological priorities.
+For over 10 years, he has focused on transforming the business world to make it regenerative and distributive by design – exploring governance and ownership models that embed social and ecological priorities.

 Erinch speaks and writes regularly on cooperatives, social enterprises and other enterprise alternatives to profit primacy.